 This blog is written by Jake - residential volunteer at RSPB West Sedgemoor, Swell Wood and Greylake.

-All pictures by Jake
+Photos by Jake

 We spend 90% of net income on conservation, public education and advocacy

 The RSPB is a member of BirdLife International.
 Find out more about the partnership